simonc312/today-i-learned/Apache Spark/Spark Streaming.md

 ### Spark 3.2 Improvements

+Support for Session Duration with gap duration parameters.
+Windows are not fixed duration and extend to a period where no events take place.
+Next window starts when next event happens.

 Spark now supports [RocksDB](https://github.com/facebook/rocksdb/wiki/RocksDB-Overview), a persistent key value store for performant state management.
 RocksDB offers significant boosts in both lookup performance and latency compared to the legacy, in-memory solution.
 To run your Spark Application with RocksDB add the following configuration setting:

     “spark.sql.streaming.stateStore.providerClass”: “org.apache.spark.sql.execution.streaming.state.RocksDbStateStoreProvider”